 There are many prizes and awards available to win, including:

-The Stanley Grimm Prize - Two awards totalling £700 (first prize £400, second prize £300), to the painters whose work receive the most votes from visitors to the exhibition
+The Stanley Grimm Prize - Two awards totalling £700 (first prize £400, second prize £300), to the painters whose works receive the most votes from visitors to the exhibition

 The Menena Joy Schwabe Memorial Award - An award of £250 for an outstanding oil painter

-The Dry Red Press Award - The winning work will be published as a greeting card in the Dry Red Press 'Prize Winners' range, with royalties from the sale of the cards going to the artist.
+The Dry Red Press Award - The winning work will be published as a greeting card by Dry Red Press in their 'Prize Winners' range